 It is focused on the following field of study:

-MANAGEMENT SPORTS AND PHYSICAL EDUCATION ACTIVITIES AND ORGANISATIONS
+SPORTS MANAGEMENT AND PHYSICAL EDUCATION ACTIVITIES AND ORGANISATIONS

 It is a three-year higher school field of education which represents a postsecondary focused programme as an alternative to colleges.
 The applicants must be secondary school graduates.
 Students pay a fee for tuition.
 The curriculum consists of lectures and seminars in a full-time study.
 Students finish their studies passing the final "absolutorium" exam.